Ascii Banner skill

 Mandatory requirements:

-Graceful degradationStatic ASCII art fallback when animation is disabled
+Graceful degradationStatic ASCII art fallback (no escapes) whenever animation is disabled by any check above.

 if (process.env.TERM === "dumb") return false;